Bira/octopus-carnival/_drafts/wir-tnv-clan-bloodspear.md

 Overall I like this portrayal of Clan Bloodspear.
 They make a solid choice for opposition because they're ambitious and highly militarized imperialists with a penchant for enslaving others.
+In fact, they make me think of Rome's mythical founding, since they're led by two divinely-chosen siblings who are setting out to build an empire where before there was "nothing" (i.e, a bunch of civilizations who were minding their own business and were made targets for invasion).

 Combining the stat blocks from this entry with the standard orc stats in the MV gives you enough opposition to last you the whole Heroic tier.
 The book still uses the word "savage" a little too often for my tastes, and there's the "vile half-breeds" thing, but I intend to change this if I ever use them in a game.

 [1]: {{ "/projects/tnv" | relative_url }}